 specified types of organizations.
 This code applies to this event (not including food or beverages you purchase).
 You will receive an email after making your donation or, if you pay at the event using cash or check, you will receive a paper receipt.

 There are no age requirements to attend this event.
 It is up to individual families to decide if the themes and content are appropriate for children.
 For specific questions, don't hesitate to reach out to email@example.com.

 Will there be food available?

 Busboys and Poets has a full menu from which to choose.
-You can find the menu at https://www.busboysandpoets.com/menu/lunch-dinner-menu/.
-You can also find their happy hour drink menu at https://www.busboysandpoets.com/menu/happy-hour-menu/.
+You can viewd the menu at https://www.busboysandpoets.com/menu/lunch-dinner-menu/.
+Please note that food & beverage costs are not included with admission.

 Can I pay by credit card at the event?

 Yes.
-Onsite registration, drinks, and Dora's (to help answer questions) can all be purchased using credit cards.
+Onsite registration, food, and Dora's (to help answer questions) can all be purchased using credit cards.
 However, feel free to also bring your check book and/or cash if you'd like to make an additional donation.

 I LOVE this idea.
 How can I help out next year?

 If you are interested in being on our organizing team, please contact us at firstname.lastname@example.org.
-While our organization is predominately made up of Christian artists, all are welcome.
 We’d love additional support.